Clinically vulnerable ‘must not be left behind’ after easing of Covid measures

 Lorna Fillingham, 50, is a full-time carer for her daughter Emily-May, who has physical and mental disabilities.

-The 11-year-old also suffers from Baraitser-Winter syndrome, which affects the development of the brain and makes her extremely vulnerable to Covid.
+The 11-year-old also lives with Baraitser-Winter syndrome, which affects the development of the brain and makes her extremely vulnerable to Covid.

 “Her life is as valuable as anybody else’s.
 She has a life worth living,” Ms Fillingham, who is based in Scunthorpe, North Lincolnshire, told PA.